Ice dance scoring with live results

 Winter Olympics

 The Winter Olympic Games represent the pinnacle of ice dance competition.
 Since ice dance's Olympic debut at the 1976 Innsbruck Games, the discipline has produced legendary moments — from **Torvill & Dean's** perfect Bolero at Sarajevo 1984 to **Virtue & Moir's** emotional gold-medal performance at PyeongChang 2018.
 The **2026 Milan-Cortina Winter Olympics** will feature ice dance at the Milano Ice Skating Arena in Assago, with couples competing in both the Rhythm Dance and Free Dance.
-Olympic ice dance consistently draws massive television audiences, and for many dance teams, Olympic gold represents the ultimate career achievement.
+Olympic ice dance consistently draws massive television audiences, and for many dance teams, Olympic gold stands as the peak of a career.

 World Figure Skating Championships